 Season the chicken with salt, pepper and whatever other herbs or spices you’d like.
 Arrange the chicken in the bottom of the metal pot and then pour in 2 cups of water.
 DO NOT FORGET THE WATER.
 Make sure your contents doesn’t exceed the max fill line- which you shouldn’t even be close to with one chicken…

 The chicken should be tender enough to eat, but it isn’t going to be the same as a young chicken, even after being pressure cooked.
+You might even call it slightly rubbery, but that doesn’t mean it isn’t good for eating!
 I find the best use for “old chicken” is anywhere you’re going to chop it finely… so, things like soup, enchiladas or other mexican-inspired casserole type dishes- something with other texture elements.

 Once the pot has finished cooking and depressurized, use a tongs to remove the chicken pieces into a glass or metal bowl (leave whatever liquid is left in the pot).
 When the chicken has cooled slightly, pick all the meat off the bones and return just the bones and skin to the pot.
 I find that the cartilage at the ends of the bones tends to come off with the meat and sort-of hide in it- make sure these parts get back into the pot too!
 Pick through the meat- any tendons, skin, or other piece you wouldn’t want to eat should go back into the pot!